helenchw/geth-local-testnet/README.md

 - Specify `--miner.etherbase` for the Geth signer node
 - Add some time wait for deposit contract deployment to complete
 - Reduce the validator count to 7
+- Change to use Docker images for all dependent software (Geth, Lighthouse, jq, node, npm)
+- Use `--logfile` flags for Geth and Lighthouse for continued logging across restarts